Editor choice

 Belt Drive vs Direct Drive

 Belt drive turntables connect the motor to the platter via a rubber belt.
 The belt absorbs motor vibration before it reaches the platter, which is why most audiophile decks use it.
-The trade-off is slightly less speed precision and a belt that wears out every two to three years.
-A $10 to $40 replacement depending on the model.
+The trade-off is slightly less speed precision and a belt that wears out every two to three years — a $10 to $40 replacement depending on the model.
 Every Pro-Ject and Fluance deck on this list is belt drive.
+The Sony PS-LX3BT and AT-LP60X are also belt drive.

 Direct drive turntables place the motor directly under the platter spindle.
-Faster startup, higher torque, more precise speed control.
-Essential for DJing.
+Faster startup, higher torque, more precise speed control — essential for DJing.
 The AT-LP120XUSB, Technics SL-40CBT-K, and Pioneer PLX-1000 are all direct drive.
-At the engineering level of the Technics SL-40CBT-K, direct drive sounds as good as anything belt drive at this price.
+At the engineering level of the Technics SL-40CBT-K’s coreless motor, direct drive sounds as good as anything belt drive at this price.
 The design matters less than the execution.

 Do You Need a Phono Preamp